Mike David Ortmann

-Mike David Ortmann (born 26 October 1999 in Brandenburg) is a German racing driver.
+Mike David Ortmann (born 26 October 1999 in Brandenburg) is a German racing driver who last competed for Heart of Racing Team in the Michelin Pilot Challenge.

+A race winner in ADAC Formula 4 for Mücke Motorsport, Ortmann graduated to sports car racing in 2017, becoming the youngest ever ADAC GT Masters driver at 17 years of age.
+He is best known as a two-time ADAC GT4 Germany champion for PROsport Racing.
+In 2024, Ortmann was selected as the winner of the Aston Martin Racing Driver Academy shootout.

 Career

 Karting

 Ortmann began karting in 2010 at the age of eleven.

 Formula 4

 In 2015, Ortmann graduated to single-seaters, partaking in the inaugural ADAC Formula 4 Championship.
 He finished twelfth overall.
+He took second in the rookies championship.

 ADAC GT Masters

 Ortmann joined the 2017 ADAC GT Masters to drive an Audi R8 for Mücke Motorsport.